 In personal abuse, hiring a lawyer allows you to protect yourself from future trauma and hold your abuser accountable for their actions.
 Stopping the abuser means more than ending current trauma; it also means saving future victims from mistreatment.

 Moving by Choice

-If you or your loved one feel as though it’s time for a change, that option should certainly be made available.
-Some residents simply don’t feel comfortable in their current nursing home, in the same way a particular resident in a neighborhood might not feel completely welcome.
+If you or your loved one feels it’s time for a change, that option should be made available.
+Some residents don’t feel comfortable in their current nursing home; similarly, a particular resident in a neighborhood might not feel completely welcome.

 Forcing a Resident to Move

 Under certain circumstances, nursing home residents could be forced into a move.
 For example, nursing home closures would warrant new homes for all active residents.

 Residents could also be forced to transition to nursing homes for financial reasons, though certain payment options could still make your current residence a viable option.

 In other cases, an understaffed nursing home may not handle the existing demand.
 The total nursing home volume could present issues, whether because of underpaid nursing home employees or sheer demand.

 A move could be in order if a nursing home finds itself among the many active facilities currently understaffed and can no longer offer appropriate levels of care due to population constraints.